UnlyEd/next-right-now/src/README.md

 Modules are and advanced way of organizing your code base.

+> Modules within `src/modules/core` are modules built-in with Next Right Now.
+>
+> You should create your own modules in `src/` or `src/modules`.
+Either is fine, it's a matter of taste/opinion.

 They don't change how code is compiled or anything like that, they're purely a way to organize your code, so it's easier to reason/maintain.